Trewaters/BerkeleyJsDojo/Katas/Angular/Angular-Fundamentals.md

 Tips for Angular in general and step by step solutions to various Angular katas.
 This guide is based on Angular 7.

+Make sure these basics are covered below:
+- Services
+- Directives
+- Routing
+- Filters (Pipes)
+- Promises
+- Templates
+- Other

 ## Good To Know

 - Below are concepts good to know in Angular